cs1302uga/cs1302-tutorials/interfaces/interfaces.md

 Below is a video that demonstrates how to use interfaces to write code involving disparate classes with common functionality that is clean, easier to read, and easier to modify.
-Here, we use the term disparate to describe classes that are disimilar in _what_ they describe but still, perhaps, share some common functionality.
+Here, we use the term disparate to describe classes that are dissimilar in _what_ they describe but still, perhaps, share some common functionality.

 https://www.youtube.com/watch?v=kcBV6tlg44I